Lightfooted/pokedex-project/README.md

 * [Questions](#questions)

 ## Description:
-A simple online Pokédex that allows users to view and search their favorite of the original 151 pokémon.
+An online Pokédex that allows users to view and search for their favorite original 151 Pokémon.
+The user MUST create an account first by username, email and password.
+The password MUST be at least 10 characters long.
+Once logged in, the user is then sent to the dashboard where they are presented with a search form.
+In this form they may type in the name of any of the original 151 Pokémon.
+Once the data is sent, the result brings up a card.
+The Pokémon stats will display along with the username written on the card.
+Congratulations!
+You caught your first Pokémon!
+To do another search simply click on the dashboard button.
+When you've finished your hunt, you may hit the logout button!

 ## Link to Deployed Application
 https://protected-hamlet-00069.herokuapp.com/